-Éder Sousa is an aerospace engineer at the RAND Corporation.
+Éder Sousa is an aerospace and data engineer at the RAND Corporation.
 His research interests are in acquisition of defense systems for the Air Force focusing in propulsion and hypersonic systems, space science and technology, machine learning and data science, and nuclear fusion energy.

 Prior to joining RAND, he was a computational scientist at Engineering Research and Consulting Inc. at the Air Force Research Laboratory (Rocket lab) in Edwards AFB.
 There, he conducted multi-fluid modeling and simulations for advanced plasma propulsion concepts, and used machine learning algorithms to determine their best operating conditions.